 - 8 oz frozen veggies (mixed peppers)

-Place vegetables in a pot, bring to boil, simmer 10 minutes.
+Place vegetables in a pot, bring to a boil, and simmer 10 minutes.
 Mix sauce ingredients in a bowl and spoon over veggies.

 Serve over cooked quinoa made with 1 cup quinoa and 2 cups water.